Valkyr-JS/ValkyrSceneCards/README.md

 ## Tag banner configuration

-Tag banners can display a particular tag as a banner below the scene cover, making them stand out.
+Tag banners can display a particular tag as a banner below the scene cover to make them stand out.
 See the screenshots section below for an example.

 ### Configuration data

-The configuration data is structured as an array of JSON objects, and example of which is as follows;
+The tag banner configuration data is structured as an array of JSON objects, and example of which is as follows;

 ```
 [